-This Statement of the exit capacity substitution methodology applies in respect of Incremental Obligated Exit Capacity released as a result of valid applications for Enduring Annual NTS Exit (Flat) Capacity or Technical Interconnection Point Capacity, made in accordance with the Uniform Network Code ("UNC") and the Exit Capacity Release ("ExCR") methodology statement.
+This Statement of the exit capacity substitution methodology applies in respect of Incremental Obligated Exit Capacity released as a result of valid applications for Enduring Annual NTS Exit (Flat) Capacity made in accordance with the Uniform Network Code ("UNC") and the Exit Capacity Release ("ExCR") methodology statement.
 The timing of the release of any Incremental Obligated Exit Capacity will be in accordance with the ExCR methodology statement.
-Where such Incremental Obligated Exit Capacity will be made available and is met via exit capacity substitution, capacity will be made available from a date consistent with this Statement.
+Where such Incremental Obligated Exit Capacity is to be made available and is met via exit capacity substitution, capacity will be made available from a date consistent with this Statement.